bystrogenomics/bystro/perl/INSTALL.md

 2. (optional) Configure your Bystro Annotator to use a temporary directory with fast local storage, by editing the configuration files `tmp_dir` property to a directory on your fast local storage.
 This directory must be writable by the user running bystro-annotate.pl.

-   If you've installed `yq' this is easy:
+   If you've installed `yq` this is easy:

    ```bash
    MY_FAST_LOCAL_TEMP_STORAGE_FOLDER=/mnt/annotator/tmp